mrdougal/heroku-study-notes/data-residency/regions.md

-Whaen a db is provisioned data is store in region it's created.
+When a db is provisioned data is store in region it's created.

 - You can provision data services outside of your region although they won't be automatically networked to your space. `--region=us`